bintracker/bintracker/docs/setup.md

 # Setup

+## Installation

+Currently, binaries are only provided for Windows.
+Linux and MacOS users need to [compile Bintracker from source](#compiling-from-source).

+### Windows

+#### Full Package

+The full package contains all the required dependencies to run Bintracker, except the ROM files for MAME emulation.

+Simply extract `bintracker-win64-full.zip` to a directory of your choice.
+Next, add ROM files for all the machines you want to use to `bintracker\roms`.
+ROMs for each machine go into a subfolder named exactly as the machine is named on MAME (so, `spectrum` for ZX Spectrum 48k, `a2600` for Atari 2600/VCS, and so forth).
+You can check the names and find the list of required ROM files in the [Arcade Database](http://adb.arcadeitalia.net/).

+Bintracker requires access to the local network in order to communicate with MAME.
+Depending on your security setup, you may need to manually grant the required permissions.

+#### Core Package

+The core package contains only Bintracker itself, without the MAME emulator and the Tclkit utility.
+Use this if you already have MAME installed.

+Extract `bintracker-win64-core.zip` to a directory of your choice.
+Download [Tclkit 8.6 for Windows 64-bit](https://tclkits.rkeene.org/fossil/wiki/Downloads).
+Move the executable to `bintracker\3rdparty` and rename it to `tclkit.exe`.
+Now, adjust `bintracker\config\emulators.windows.scm`, where `program-name` is the path to your `mame.exe` and `"roms"` is the path to your MAME ROM directory.

+Bintracker requires access to the local network in order to communicate with MAME.
+Depending on your security setup, you may need to manually grant the required permissions.

 ## Compiling from Source

 Currently the only verified way to run Bintracker is to build it from the source code.